 - If the individual’s particular stammer and related behaviours affect characteristics which the particular AI software takes into account in its assessment (see the bullet points below on trying to get evidence of what these characteristics are), this may well suggest that the individual is at a disadvantage related to the stammer.
 Possible characteristics taken into account might be for example dysfluency/hesitation, filler words (eg “eh”, “you see”), tone of voice, facial expressions or movements, lack of eye contact, hand gestures and body movements, language used.
 A report from a speech and language therapist may be helpful as evidence of the detail of the individual’s stammering and related behaviours.

 - Information about what sort of speech, language and behaviour characteristics the software measures (and other useful information) may be volunteered by the employer to the job applicant, or in response to questions.

-- There may be requirements under the GDPR (or UK GDPR after the end of 2020) to include useful information in a privacy notice given to the job applicant, or to give it in response to a subject access request by the job applicant: below GDPR: Getting information about the AI software.
+- There may be requirements under the UK GDPR to include useful information in a privacy notice given to the job applicant, or to give it in response to a subject access request by the job applicant: below GDPR: Getting information about the AI software.

 - In the case of a public sector employer, information might be obtainable through a freedom of information request.

 - Information on the particular technology may be publicly available online, including on the website of the company marketing it, or any independent research on it.
 Information may also be publicly available through litigation or official complaints about it in other countries.

 - Information provided to unsuccessful candidates may suggest disadvantage related to the stammer.

 - Depending on the individual’s own stammer and related behaviours, points made in Recorded video recruitment and How might this type of AI mark down people who stammer? above may be suggestive that the software will put the person at a disadvantage.